-Panel raises alarm over increasing reports of Russia’s systematic abuse of Ukrainian women and children
+Panel raises alarm over alleged Russian abuse of Ukrainian women and children

 Concerns over egregious human rights abuses by Russian troops targeted at Ukrainian women and children took center stage at a high-profile panel discussion convened by the Nizami Ganjavi International Center and Robert F. Kennedy Human Rights on Wednesday April 20.
 The conversation, moderated by RFKHR President Kerry Kennedy, featured former President of Latvia, Vaira Vike-Freiberga, former Deputy Prime Minister of Georgia, Eka Tkeshelashvili and former First Lady of Ukraine, Kateryna Yushchenko.